Transport in Visakhapatnam: Metro

-Vizag Metro is proposed to be constructed in the city.
+Vizag Metro is approved mass transit project soon to be constructed.
 GVMC has identified four corridors for mass rapid transit (MRT) covering a total distance of 75.3 km at an estimated cost of ₹15,933 crore.
 The first phase, extending over 46.40 km, is expected to be completed by 2025.
 They are Steel Plant to Kommadi junction covering a distance of 34.23 km, Gurudwara to Old Post Office covering 5.26 km, Tatichetlapalem to China Waltair covering 6.91 km and Kommadi to Bhogapuram Airport, covering a distance of 28.91 km.
 It is estimated to cost ₹15933 crore for the construction of these corridors.

+The Metro will have Asia's longest double decker flyover.
+There will be a flyover for which above there will be another layer for the metro.

+The Metro is aimed to be constructed by 2028.
+It is a key project for APMRC which is the main corporation which had proposed and planned the project.
+After it is completed this project will transform Visakhapatnam's Transport sector.

 Tram

 Govt of Andhra Pradesh has planned to build trackless tram services in Visakhapatnam for a length of 60.2 km.
 This tram would be included in four corridors namely NAD X Roads - Pendurthi, Steel Plant - Anakapalle, Old post office - Rushikonda and Rushikonda - Bheemunipatnam.